 The Splunk Security Research team developed this use case to help you detect suspicious unauthenticated requests from the internet to a Kubernetes cluster.

 To succeed in implementing this use case, you need the following dependencies, resources, and information.

-The best person to implement this use case is a security analyst, threat hunter, or security tools engineer who is familiar with how their Splunk installation is consuming Kubernetes logs.
+The best person to implement this use case is a threat hunter, system administrator, or security tools engineer who is familiar with how their Splunk installation is consuming Kubernetes logs.
 This person might come from your team, a Splunk partner, or Splunk OnDemand Services.

 Detecting Kubernetes scanning activity using Splunk software can last from 1 to 24 hours.

 The following technologies, data, and integrations are useful in successfully implementing this use case:

 - Splunk Enterprise or Splunk Cloud

 - Kubernetes for Amazon EKS, Azure, or GCP

 How to use Splunk software for this use case